buckaroogeek/dnf-local-plugin-examples/README.md

 ## Technical Notes

-I use a Fedora Workstation based computer to create these examples.
+I used a Fedora Workstation based computer to create these examples.